Abdominoplasty/ Tummy tuck/ Salt Lake City, Utah

 A full tummy tuck can certainly be done without general anesthesia.
 In appropriately selected patients, this is our preference.

 - Lower risk of major complications such as DVT or pulmonary embolism

 - Less postoperative nausea and vomiting

 - Less early postoperative pain

 Dr. Yates requires the patient to be of good health and near their ideal body weight to be a candidate for a full abdominoplasty in the office operating room.
-Dr. Yates operates only in fully accredited facilities with board certified anesthesiologists.
+Dr. Yates operates only in fully accredited facilities.

 How is a tummy tuck performed?

 Every patient is different and the exact tummy tuck procedure is tailored to the patient and their goals.
 The steps of the operation include 1) a low abdominal incision (well hidden), 2) elevation of the skin and fat as a unit to approximately the ribs, 3) muscle repair to flatten and tighten the abdomen, 4) removal of the excess skin and fat with the patient in a sitting position, 5) meticulous creation of a new pretty belly button, and 6) closure with internal dissolving sutures to prevent suture marks.

 The fees associated with a tummy tuck include 1) surgeon’s fees, 2) anesthesia fees, and 3) facility fees.
 In the in-office operating suite, there is minimal facility fee.
 This is a cost savings directly to the patient.
 For a list of the costs of common procedures performed by Dr. Yates click here.